Namirahzarifah/Namirahzarifah/README.md

 - 👋 Hi, I’m @Namirahzarifah
 - 👀 I’m interested in C#, Python, Java
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email me
+- 📫 How to reach me? email me

 <!---
 Namirahzarifah/Namirahzarifah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.